On this page

 2. Generate a public/private JSON Web Key Set (JWKS) key pair and store the private key.

-3. Grant the required OAuth 2.0 scopes to the app.
+3. Grant the required OAuth 2.0 scopes to the service app.

-4. Create a JSON Web Token (JWT) and sign it using the private key for use as the client assertion when making the /token endpoint API call.
+4. Create a JSON Web Token (JWT) and sign it using the private key.
+Use this as the client assertion when making the /token endpoint API call.

 Create a service app integration